remix-run/remix-website/data/posts/remix-i18n.md

 }
 ```

-To create a language switcher on the header, we can use `getLang` helper function on the `Header` component `useLocation` and `useParams` hooks from Remix.
+To create a language switcher on the header, we can use `getLang` helper function on the `Header` component with the `useLocation` and `useParams` hooks from Remix.

 [`useLocation`][useLocation-docs] can be used to get the current pathname (object) and replace the pathname with the selected language.